tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

         ----------------------------------------------------------------------------
         Test
         ----------------------------------------------------------------------------
-        On the "Test" section, just make sure that the skill is ENABLED and that's it.
+        On the "Test" section, just make sure that the skill is ENABLED and that's it!
+        You may proceed to the next step and try out the commands directly with Alexa or you may also opt to do a simulation test to verify that you did everything correctly by scrolling down to the "Text" tab of the "Service Simulator" section and typing in command "if door 1 is open" in the "Enter Utterance" text box and clicking on the "Ask <YourFunctionName>" button.

 10. Congratulations!
 You are now ready to test your skill by giving Alexa the command below: